oracle-livelabs/oci-migration/ebs-cm-landingzones/deploy/deploy.md

 ## Task 1: Sign in to the Oracle Cloud Infrastructure Console

-Use the tenancy administrator credentials to sign in to Oracle Cloud Infrastructure (OCI) console.
+Use the tenancy administrator credentials to sign in to Oracle Cloud Infrastructure (OCI) Console.

 1. Reference your `key-data.txt` file and locate the tenancy administrator credentials.